FoamScience/FoamScience.github.io/_posts/2018-03-26-evolution-of-openfoam.md

 * it gave **turbulenceProperties** the ability to select any turbulence model instead of using the old **RASProperties** and **LESProperties**

-Also, many of you may not know this, but `blockMesh` doesn't require particular ordering anymore!
+Also, many of you may not know this, but `blockMesh` learned how to overcome the particular vertex ordering when constructing block faces in this release!

 This basically means that: